 We strolled down the waterfront around sunset time and the views were so pretty (especially with the Casino as a backdrop) – the waters were so calm and it felt so peaceful!

 The Catalina Casino is not only THE most recognizable landmark on the island, it’s also steeped in history.
 Did you know that the Casino was not built as a place for gambling?
 In fact, the original Italian meaning is “a little house.”
 Specifically, it means a gathering place for social amusements.

 The Casino was built in 1929, ten year after William Wrigley Jr. purchased the island.
 It was the centerpiece of his vision for the island to be a “playground for all” in paradise.
 In its heyday, the Casino was a hub of nightlife, and millions made the journey dinner, movie, and dancing here.
 The highlight of the Casino is the magnificent ballroom, which is large enough to accommodate 4,000 people (or, the entire population of Avalon).

 Today, the Casino has been brilliantly restored and still stands as an ode to the glitz and glamour of the island’s history.
-Tours of the Casino are usually offered, however, they are temporarily halted due to local health regulations.
+Tours of the Casino are usually offered, however, I missed out because they were not offering them when I was on the island.
 Doing a tour the next time I return to the island is at the top of my list, because the inside of the Casino looks incredible in photos!